ZhidongYang/FuseCPath/README.md

 # FuseCPath
 Official implementation of the paper: Fusion of Heterogeneous Pathology Foundation Models for Whole Slide Image Analysis.
+Code for biomarker prediction is available at this moment.

 ## Introduction
 <img align="right" src="assets/FuseCPath_logo_v2.png" width="250px" />